ananya77041/dj-mix-generator/README.md

 # DJ Mix Generator

-A simple Python tool to create continuous DJ mixes from WAV files.
+A modular Python tool to create continuous DJ mixes from WAV files.
 The program analyzes your tracks for BPM and key information, then creates seamless transitions between them.

 ## Features

 - **Automatic BPM detection** using librosa's beat tracking
 - **Musical key estimation** with chromagram analysis
 - **Beat matching** via time-stretching to align tempos
-- **Smooth crossfade transitions** with equal-power curves
+- **Smooth crossfade transitions** with equal-power curves (30 seconds default)
+- **Harmonic mixing** with optional key-based track reordering
 - **Audio normalization** to prevent clipping
 - **Support for different sample rates** with automatic resampling
+- **Modular architecture** for easy customization and extension

 ## Installation